TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 It is the shared responsibility of all Incident Responders to ensure all tickets receive proper attention and timely updates.
 Tickets must be actioned upon and updated at least once per shift until closure.
 Updates shall consist of, at a minimum, a Work Log entry specifying the last action taken, who took the actions, and when.
 The Executive Summary shall be kept up-to-date, reflecting the known beginning, middle, and end of each incident at a high level.
 Outstanding actions shall be included in this field, as they represent a portion the complete ticket summary.

-## Coordination & Correspondence
-Incident Responders will often need to communicate with outside parties regarding an incident, and shall do so whenever appropriate, such as contacting law enforcement, ISPs, vendors, other incident response teams, and seeking external expertise.
-The Incident Response Team shall maintain contacts with the public affairs office, legal department, and various persons in management.

-At least one secondary communication channel shall be established for use in cases where primary means of communication may be compromised.
-This could be cell phones, secondary email accounts, etc. These communication channels must be established prior to their need to minimize their immediate use in a time of need.

-Incident Responders shall collaborate with security and product administrators in advance in any incidents to identify data sources that can aid in detection, investigation, and response efforts.
-Incident Responders shall seek to understand what types of information each data source may record and identify data/logging relationships that could offer secondary sources of logs.

-The following actions are likely to arise when investigating or responding to an incident; point(s) of contact shall be maintained for each, where possible:
-- Taking a server or service offline or isolating it
-- Taking a workstation offline or isolating it
-- Making changes in Active Directory or other LDAPs
-- Retrieving or deleting a file on a workstation, server, NAS, cloud storage, etc.
-- Performing initial triage/data collection on an endpoint with administrative account locally or remotely
-- Physically quarantine, collect, and/or ship a physical system or its hard drives
-- Acquire and deliver a system image
-- Block or redirect an IP address or domain
-- Remove sensitive/confidential information
-- Activities related to Containment

-Additional points of contact that may be required to investigate or respond to an incident include the following.

-- IT Support
-- IT Architecture/Server Teams
-- Asset Management
-- Identity and Access Management
-- Data Backup Administration
-- Networking
-- Hosting/Application Teams
-- Database Administration
-- Development Teams
-- Computer Security-related teams
-- Physical Security
-- Human Resources
-- Public Relations
-- Legal Department
-- Internet Service Provider(s)
-- Local law enforcement
-- Product Vendor and Technical Support

 # Identification
 Incident Responders shall monitor available dashboards, signatures, and logs for suspicious activity and events that have the potential to cause an incident.
 Identification by automated means (e.g. signatures, heuristics analysis, statistics-based anomalies, and automated correlation) shall be leveraged to increase the effectiveness of each Incident Responder.
 Manual identification methods, such as relying on users to identify and report infected hosts, and individually checking each host, are not feasible for most situations.
 However, a means of manual end-user reporting shall be made available by maintaining a group email box and a phone number.

 However, centralized log databases and Security Information and Event Management (SIEM) solutions are expected to be the primary points of monitoring and incident identification.
 Within the SIEM, correlation rules and dashboards shall be maintained that both display events of particular concern and present recent events for short-term correlation and analysis.
 Queries tuned to the business operating environment shall be maintained and shared among the team to speed up identification.

 An event is any observable occurrence in a system or network.
 Events include a user connecting to a file share, a server receiving a request for a web page, a user sending email, and a firewall blocking a connection attempt.
 Suspicious activity includes events with a potentially negative consequence, such as system crashes, packet floods, unauthorized/questionable use of system privileges, unauthorized/questionable access to sensitive data, and destruction of data.
 An incident is a violation or imminent threat ...
 - of compliance requirements